experimentarium/times/docs/part-2/04-special-processes.md

 - Capacity cost (cost on the discharge load capacity, using $NCAP\_COST$);
 - Fixed O&M cost (cost on the discharge load capacity, using $NCAP\_FOM$);
 - Cost of shifting of one unit of demand load by one hour, forward (UP) and/or backward (LO) (using $ACT\_CSTRMP$).

+[^35]: The activity remains constant over the iso-fuel line, but the electricity output varies when moving along it.
+Maximum electrical output is thus usually the most convenient quantity along this line for defining the basis of the process activity and capacity.
+This choice should then be consistently reflected in the input data (see Table 18).

+[^36]: The indexing of auxiliary consumption flows or emissions of inter-regional exchange processes is illustrated in the figure below.

+[^37]: The equation EQ(l)\_XBND may have an external regional as region index (bounding the import from one external regions to all other regions).